Force over Distance: Chapter 16

 “Get your bag,” Young murmured.
 “I’m okay.”

 The scientist made increasingly coordinated attempts to sit.
-Young got the guy back into his jacket, then grabbed his chin, forcing the man to look at him.
+Young got the guy into his jacket, then grabbed his chin, forcing the man to look at him.
 “Rush,” Young said.
 “Can you talk?”

 Rush shifted weakly in his grip, orienting toward the chair room.
 Young started walking, projecting reassurance for all he was worth.
 Impossibly, he felt the compulsion intensify further.